Here’s an interesting statistic for you, if you play golf there’s a 1 in 3 chance you will suffer with back pain as a result.

 Studies have shown that the more frequently you play, the greater the risk you’ll experience issues.

 The fact you are more likely to provoke a painful episode on the driving range than on the golf course is proof of this.
-The absolute number of swings in a shorter time frame being the cause here.
+The absolute number of swings in a shorter time frame being the key factor here.

 So if both the forces involved in the swing and the number of swings taken seem to be contributing factors, that suggests the muscular system may play a role.